buresjan/shapeshifter/configs/tcpc/README.md

 - Extra-point evaluations use `scripts/tcpc_extra_point.py` (single) or `scripts/tcpc_collect_points.py` (batch).
 - Predefined point lists live in `configs/tcpc/points/`.

+Parallel execution policy
+- All TCPC optimizations are intended to run in parallel by default.
+- New configs should always set `optimizer.parallel: True` explicitly (even though the code defaults to true).
+- Set `optimizer.n_workers` to match `submit.cpus` for maximum concurrent evaluations.
+- For Nelder-Mead, set `optimizer.force_thread_pool: True` (or `OPTILB_FORCE_THREAD_POOL=1`) to guarantee parallel evals with the current objective wiring.
+- For MADS, parallelism is controlled by PyNomad threads (`optimizer.n_workers`) and `optimizer.parallel: True`.

 Prerequisites
 - Build the tnl-lbm solver (binaries under `submodules/tnl-lbm/build/sim_NSE/`).
 - Use the repo venv (`pip install -r requirements.txt`) so submodules are importable.